isnolan/nestjs/packages/payment/README.md

 ## About Best Partice
 ### Product Id
-In order to comply with the common rules of Stripe, Google Play, and Apple Play, we strongly recommend that you first create a subscription item in Stripe and obtain the Price_id, and convert it into a lowercase storage business database (product_id), and synchronize the lowercase price_id Product_id for your subscription on Google Play and Apple Play.
+In order to comply with the general rules of Stripe, Google Play, and Apple Play.
+You may have to store two sets of purchased product IDs in your business database and use the corresponding IDs in Mobile and Web.

-In your Client App, you need to use the lowercase price_id here.
+  This is because:
-Before you create a stripe checkout session, you may need to hardcode the original Price ID from Stripe to create.
+1. Stripe subscription will automatically create a Price ID. (corresponding to your Product ID), which is case-sensitive.
-In your `@OnSubscriptionEvent` callback function, you need to force lowercase the Price ID obtained from stripe to check with the product_id in the business database.
+2. Apple Store & Google Play will require you to specify the Product ID, but they do not recognize capital letters.

 ## License